Cabin Zero Backpack Review – Best Carry-On Backpack for Long Trips

 What is Cabin Zero?

 I immediately reached out to the Cabin Zero marketing team, and they were kind enough to send me the bag for free.
 I got the one in the color Naga Red because I just love how the color pops.
-The bag also comes in three other colors – absolute black, navy, and orange chill.
-It measures 44 x 30 x 20 cm and costs $76.
-Here are the main features
+The bag also comes in 14 other colors, including absolute black, navy, and orange chill.
+It measures 45 x 31 x 20cm and retails for $75 at the time of writing this.

 1. It’s Water Resistant